Apply-Creatures/creature-api-boilerplate/README.md

 - [x] Fix auth - creating users with encrypted password works, but for some reason logging in with password does not work
 - [x] ReDoc from swagger spec
 - [x] Serve some static landing page with links to docs
+- [x] Some env variable for DB settings
 - [ ] More testing
 - [ ] More I guess